Men versus Women in athletics

 The shortest event is the 50-meter freestyle.
 The women’s world record is 23.67 seconds.
 The men’s is 20.91 seconds.
 The is a 13 percent difference.
 To compare, Sarah Sjorstrom, the fastest woman to ever swim the event would not even qualify for U.S. Olympic Trials.
 The Trials standard time is 23.29, a whole .5 seconds faster than a woman has ever swam.
 In the 2016 Olympics Trials there were 140 male swimmers in the Untied States that swim faster than a woman has ever swam the same event.

 Let’s move to another event, the 100 freestyle.
 The World Record for the men was done by Cesar Cielo of Brazil in a time of 46.71.
 Sjorstrom holds the woman’s record at 51.71.
 That is nearly a 5 second difference in time.
-Freestyle, in swimming is swum with the fast stroke option of front crawl.
+Freestyle, in swimming is swum with the fastest stroke option of front crawl.
 The butterfly is the second fastest stroke.
-Michael Phelps holds that World Record of 49.82, nearly 2 seconds faster than the fastest female swimmer has ever swam.
+Michael Phelps holds that World Record of 49.82, nearly 2 seconds faster than the fastest female swimmer has ever swam, any stroke.